-The Company has evaluated the estimated fair value of its financial instruments as of June 30, 2019 and December 31, 2018.
-The carrying amounts of cash equivalents, restricted cash, accounts receivable, accounts payable and accrued liabilities approximate their respective fair values because of the short-term nature of these instruments.
-Management believes that its borrowings bear interest at the prevailing market rates for instruments with similar characteristics; accordingly, the carrying value of this instrument approximates its fair value.
-Prior to its IPO, fair value accounting was applied to the redeemable convertible preferred stock warrant liability.
+The Company has evaluated the estimated fair value of its financial instruments as of March 31, 2020 and December 31, 2019.
+The carrying amounts of certain of the Company's financial instruments, which include cash equivalents, short-term investments, long-term investments, restricted cash, accounts receivable, accounts payable and accrued liabilities approximate their respective fair values because of the short-term nature of these instruments.
+Management believes that its long-term debt bears interest at the prevailing market rates for instruments with similar characteristics (Level 2 within the fair value hierarchy); accordingly, the carrying value of this instrument approximates its fair value.
+Prior to the Company's IPO, fair value accounting was applied to the redeemable convertible preferred stock warrant liability.